MicrosoftDocs/dynamics365smb-docs/business-central/bank-how-reconcile-bank-accounts-separately.md

 The following describes how to perform bank reconciliation with the **Bank Acc.
 Reconciliation** page.

 > [!TIP]
-> You can also reconcile bank accounts on the **Payment Reconciliation Journal** page in connection with payment processing.
+> You can also reconcile bank accounts on the **Payment Reconciliation Journal** page when you process payments.
 Any open bank account ledger entries related to the applied customer or vendor ledger entries will be closed when you choose the **Post Payments and Reconcile Bank Account** action.
-This means that the bank account is automatically reconciled for payments that you post with the journal.
+This automatically reconciles the bank account for the payments that you post with the journal.
 For more information, see [Applying Payments Automatically and Reconciling Bank Accounts](receivables-apply-payments-auto-reconcile-bank-accounts.md).

 > [!NOTE]
 > In the North American versions, you can also perform this work on the **Bank Rec.
 Worksheet** page, which is better suited for checks and deposits but does not offer import of bank statement files.
 To use this page instead of the **Bank Acc.
 Reconciliation** page, deselect the **Bank Recon. with Auto.
 Match** field on the **General Ledger Setup** page.
 For more information, see [Reconciling Bank Accounts](LocalFunctionality/UnitedStates/how-to-reconcile-bank-accounts.md) under United States Local Functionality.

 The lines on the **Bank Acc.
 Reconciliation** page are divided into two panes.
 The **Bank Statement Lines** pane shows either imported bank transactions or ledger entries with outstanding payments.
 The **Bank Account Ledger Entries** pane shows the ledger entries in the internal bank account.

-The activity of reconciling bank transactions with internal bank entries is referred to as *matching*.
+Reconciling bank transactions with internal bank entries is referred to as *matching*.
 You can choose to perform matching automatically by using the **Match Automatically** function.
 Alternatively, you can manually select lines in both panes to link each bank statement line to one or more related bank account ledger entries, and then use the **Match Manually** function.
-The **Applied** checkbox is selected on lines where entries match.
+The **Applied** check box is selected on lines where entries match.
 For more information, see [Set Up Rules for Automatic Application of Payments](receivables-how-set-up-payment-application-rules.md).

 > [!NOTE]
 > If bank statement lines relate to check ledger entries, you cannot use the matching functions.
 Instead, you must choose the **Apply Entries** action, and then select the relevant check ledger entry to match the bank statement line with.